sbrodehl/tf-boilerplate/README.md

 and [CIFAR10](https://www.cs.toronto.edu/~kriz/cifar.html),
 feel free to contribute others as well!

-The CNN model is simply for educational purpose.
+The RCNN and CNN models are simply for educational purpose.

 ## Features